conedevelopment/root-site-eleventy/src/docs/fields.md

 $field = Email::make(__('Billing Email'), 'billing_email');
 ```

-> You may use the `email` validation rule for this field.
-By default no rules attached.
+{% notification %}You may use the `email` validation rule for this field.
+By default no rules attached.{% endnotification %}

 ### Fieldset